MLI-lab/noisy_dna_data_storage/README.md

 # Intro
 <p align= "justify"> The aim of this project is to recover the data stored on DNA sequences from millions of noisy reads.
-In this regard, we first encoded a sample zip file, then induce errors and erasures to the encoded DNA sequences, then cluster the reads using Locality-Sensitive Hashing method, then by performing Multiple Sequence Alignment and Majority Voting on each cluster we generate a number of candidates and by putting them into a decoder we receover the original file.
-A step-by-step approach for an example is provided below. </p>
+The overall procedure comprises of clustering the noisy reads and by performing Multiple Sequence Alignment.
+Finally, by doing Majority Voting on each cluster, we generate a number of candidates and by putting them into a decoder, we receover the original file.
+Details about "setup and installation," "main flags in the code," and "the data" is provided below. </p>

 ==============